jslegers/custom-gravatar/README.md

-Custom Gravatar
+Gravatar app
 ===============

-This is a small toolset written in PHP and JS to demonstrate and improve Gravatar's features
+This is a simple app written in PHP and JS to demonstrate and improve Gravatar's features

 ##Demo

-For a live demo, go to [http://jslegers.github.io/custom-gravatar](http://jslegers.github.io/custom-gravatar).
+For a live demo, go to [http://www.johnslegers.com/gravatar](http://www.johnslegers.com/gravatar).

 ##License